opendocsg/slw-judgments-backfill/2006_SGHC_245/report.md

  37 I should further add that there is nothing wrong or contrary to public policy in allowing an expert to resolve all disputes in a matter; regardless of whether such issues are legal or factual.
 An expert’s role need not be confined to giving opinions on matters that are not in dispute.
 While experts have historically acted mainly in valuations and “look and sniff” evaluations, the sphere has now evolved to include other areas of dispute resolution.
 Granting that references to experts are commonly found in construction documents, there is no reason as a matter of policy why parties cannot by contract extend this practice to other disputes.
 This is part of a wider trend for an expeditious, economical and user-friendly alternative to litigation and arbitration.
 Expert determination is particularly suitable for resolving technical issues and/or disputes.
 The court’s jurisdiction is not completely excluded or ousted by such an arrangement.
 Its jurisdiction to police the contract to ensure that the expert has not exceeded his remit continues to prevail.
 Like the ubiquitous “conclusive evidence” clauses, “expert” clauses will be

- upheld on the basis that they are contractual arrangements; see Standard Chartered Bank v Neocorp International Ltd [2005] 2 SLR 345 at [19] where it was stated:
+ upheld on the basis that they are contractual arrangements; see Standard Chartered Bank v Neocorp International Ltd <span class="citation">[2005] 2 SLR 345</span> at [19] where it was stated:

  The real foundation for the legal efficacy of such a clause is contract.
 It can be cogently argued that if parties expressly agree on the modalities for determining a matter, such an agreement should be upheld in the absence of any relevant public policy considerations.
 Indeed, this is the very basis on which the court recognises and gives effect to arbitration agreements, conclusive certificates of engineers and architects found in construction contracts and experts’ decisions, amongst others.